Rebilly/rebilly-js-sdk/README.md

 const experimentalAPI = RebillyExperimentalAPI({apiKey: 'secret-api-key', sandbox: true, timeout: 10000});
 ```

-#### Usage with JWT
+#### Usage in browser
-This client can also be used with a JWT.
+You should never use a secret API key in the browser because it will be exposed by each API call in plain text.
+Instead a JWT session token should be provided to the API instance.

-Just like the main client, initialize the API client without an API key.
+To do this, initialize the API client without an API key.

-However, in order to get a JWT you will need to use the sign in method from the main API client.
+In order to get a JWT you will need to use the sign in method from the **main** API client.
+The same JWT can be used for both RebillyAPI and RebillyExperimentalAPI.

 Example:
 ```js